BestTimesToVisit.com Logo

 attraction

-Witness the colossal Pyramids of Giza emerge from the desert haze as the sun paints the sky in hues of orange and gold.
-Arrive before the crowds to truly absorb the scale and ancient majesty of these wonders, perhaps opting for a camel ride for a classic perspective.
+Witness the colossal pyramids emerge from the desert mist as the sun paints the sky in hues of orange and pink.
+Arrive before the crowds to feel the ancient magic of this wonder, and consider a camel ride for a classic perspective as the day begins.

 Best time: Oct-Apr